Port Royal Walking Tour

 14. MORGAN’S HARBOUR HOTEL

 This charming waterfront hotel stands on the site of the old Kings House and the Naval Dockyard.
-Built in the 1950s, it was a popular getaway for Kingstonians and is still a local favorite on weekends.
+Built in the 1950s, it was a popular getaway for Kingstonians and is still a local favourite on weekends.
 Elegant yachts line its dock, overlooking Kingston Harbour.
 Opposite the bar is a red brick building, bearing a sign that says 1692.
 Once used as the hotel’s disco, this old pitch house was a part of the navy dockyard.
 While visiting Morgan’s Harbor you may charter a boat to take you to Lime Cay, a nearby islet with a beautiful white sand beach, or have a drink or meal at its harbor front restaurant and bar.

 Directions: Across from Morgan’s Harbour, to the east of the Port Royal All-Age School, is a plaque marking the spot where Fort Rupert once stood.